 Like think about it, luxury brands never have any discount or sales.

 Similarly, you want to play the game of value not on pricing, which means you shouldn’t be lowering your price to appeal a certain section of your audience.

-I honestly feel that unless you are running huge volumes like Tony Robbins, you shouldn’t be discounting your services.
+I honestly feel that unless you are running huge volumes, you shouldn’t be discounting your services.
 When you are in the early stages of coaching you need to be getting high ticket clients to take care of your operational costs.